CefasRepRes/agriforwards-summer-school-2022/README.md

 This document is a work in progress.

-I have started to move TODO items into the issues list for this repo.
+I have started to move TODO items into the [issues for this repo](https://github.com/CefasRepRes/agriforwards-summer-school-2022/issues).